codelego/phpfox-pf5/doc/cache.md

-cache.super: cache master settings only (can not store on remote). cache.default: default cache store (can store on remote).
+cache.super: cache master settings only (can not store on remote). shared.cache: default cache store (can store on remote).

 // delete super cache ? => kill all.